IEEE 519-2022 Changes from IEEE 519-2014

 Nonlinear loads: Electrical loads that produce harmonic distortion (e.g., fluorescent lamp, PC and TV, and printers).

-See also Electromagnetic Compatibility (EMC) and its Importance in Power Quality
+See also Harmonics and Power Quality

 Point of common coupling (PCC): The point on a public electrical power system that is connects to the utility’s electric system, such as the electric power revenue meter or premises service transformer.
 The PCC is a point located upstream of the considered installation.